 Colonel Collins had previously served as pilot aboard Discovery STS-63 and Atlantis STS-84.
 She would later command Discovery (STS-114), the “Return To Flight” mission following the loss of Columbia.
 She logged 38 days, 10 hours of space flight.
 Eileen Collins retired in 2006.

-The WASPs received the same primary, basic and advanced flight training as their U.S. Army Air Force male counterparts.
-Some went on to specialized training in heavy bombers or fighters.
+The Women Airforce Service Pilots were civilian employees of the United States Department of War.
+Although the WASPs ¹ received the same primary, basic and advanced flight training as their U.S. Army Air Force male counterparts, they were not military personnel.
+Following graduation from their flight training, some pilots went on to specialized training in heavy bombers or fighters.

 The WASPs were not combat pilots.
 They tested newly-manufactured aircraft for acceptance by the military, delivered these airplanes from factories to Air Corps bases around the country, ferried aircraft across oceans, and flew transport missions.